 For the adventure seekers, we’ve got you covered.
 Just 15 minutes from downtown is Montmorency Falls which has the distinction of being 30 meters higher than Niagara Falls.
 Who knew?
 You can take a cable car ride, climb on the scenic stairway, or trek across the suspension bridge for magnificent views of the falls.
 If that’s not enough of an adrenaline rush, try ziplining.
 The double zip line means you and your adrenaline junkie bestie can share the experience!
 In winter, the falls are transformed.
 When the cold hits, the mist from the falls freezes into the famed “pain de sucre,” or sugar loaf, creating a remarkable natural ice formation.

 Sticking with the adventure theme, let’s head to the great outdoors of Jacques-Cartier National Park, where kayaking, canoeing, hiking, camping, and communing with nature are among the options.
 Experience the silence and solitude of floating on the river, hike through the majestic hillsides where you might encounter beaver, deer, or moose in their natural habitats.
-Plan a long weekend in the woods by renting a log cabin or chose from some of the alternative accommodations in the area such as a yurt, treehouse, or a geodesic dome.
+Plan a long weekend in the woods by renting a log cabin or chose from some of the alternative accommodations in the area such as a yurt, treehouse, or a geodesic dome and compare vacation cabins in Big Bear.
 After being cooped up inside for weeks, it could be exactly what you need!

 A drive around Île d’Orléans will be like stepping back in time, 18th century rural Québec to be exact.
 With centuries-old villages, farms, churches, and heritage homes, it’s the birthplace of French North America.
 Today the island is an agritourism hotspot with an abundance of artisan outlets and farm stands offering a taste of delicious local products.
 Visit vineyards, cider producers, chocolate shops, vinegar makers, and cheesemakers.
 Pick up some local delicacies and plan a picnic in one of the charming villages along St. Lawrence River.
 Not to be missed is a visit to Cassis Monna & Filles, a fifth-generation family-run boutique liquoriste producing crème de cassis, black currant wines, and an assortment of black currant products.
 If you’re looking for an authentic experience made better by the genuine warmth of locals, you’ve found it.